-Esso is planning to replace 90km of its 105km underground aviation fuel pipeline that runs from Southampton to London.
-A large portion of the existing pipeline, and the proposed new route for the replacement pipeline, passes through Surrey Heath.
+Esso is replacing 90km of its 105km underground aviation fuel pipeline that runs from Southampton to London.
+A large portion of the existing pipeline, and the new route for the replacement pipeline, passes through Surrey Heath.

-Esso has been consulting local residents, but they have raised significant concerns regarding the Turf Hill portion of the proposed pipeline in Lightwater.
+Prior to the works taking place, Esso consulted local residents, who raised significant concerns regarding the Turf Hill portion of the replacement pipeline in Lightwater.

-Michael met local Councillors and concerned residents in August 2019, and wrote to Esso, the Planning Inspectorate, Surrey Heath Borough Council and Natural England to raise his constituents’ objections.
+August 2019 – Michael met local Councillors and concerned residents, and subsequently wrote to Esso, the Planning Inspectorate, Surrey Heath Borough Council and Natural England to raise his constituents’ objections.

-In January 2020, Michael wrote again to Esso to ask if the proposed route for the pipeline can be changed following the Planning Inspectorate’s visit to the site.
-Following that, Michael discussed Esso's proposals with Affinity Water, as Esso wishes to use its easement in Turf Hill.
+January 2020 – Michael wrote again to Esso to ask if the proposed route for the pipeline can be changed following the Planning Inspectorate’s visit to the site.
+Following that, Michael discussed Esso's proposals with Affinity Water, as Esso wished to use its easement in Turf Hill.

-In March 2020, Michael met representatives of Natural England, and had a further meeting with the team at Esso.
+March 2020 – Michael met representatives of Natural England, and had a further meeting with the team at Esso.